 Seasons, Holidays, Directions

 Grade 4 capitalization worksheet on seasons, holidays, directions.
 Rewrite each sentence with correct capitalization.
-Capitalize holidays and proper nouns, but not seasons or general directions.
-Printable PDF.
-Includes an answer key.
 Part of our seasons, holidays and directions capitalization collection.
 Aligned to Common Core standards.

 How do I use this worksheet?